rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-webmail.md

 product_url: rackspace-email
 ---

-Rackspace Email allows you to check and manage your email online through a Webmail interface.
-Webmail is a direct connection to your email without the need for additional software.
-Messages that are sent and received using Webmail will be waiting for you the next time you log into the portal.
-The Webmail portal provides most of the same functionality a mail client would offer, from sending and receiving email to setting up email signatures and even setting up email forwarding to your personal email accounts.
+Rackspace Email allows you to check and manage your email online through a webmail interface.
+Webmail provides direct access to your email without the need for additional software.
+Messages that are sent and received using webmail wait on the portal until the next time you log in.
+The webmail portal provides most of the same functionality that a mail client offers, from sending and receiving email to setting up email signatures and even setting up email forwarding to your personal email accounts.

-### Log in to Webmail
+### Log in to webmail

-To log in to Webmail, go to <https://apps.rackspace.com/>.
+To log in to webmail, go to <https://apps.rackspace.com/>.

 When you log in, Rackspace allows several options: